10 Palm Trees That Grow in Virginia (with Pictures)

 Where Do Palm Trees Grow In Virginia

-Palms at private residences have much better chances of thriving if provided with winter protection and planted in the microclimate.
-Microclimate is an area with slightly different temperatures than the rest of the climate.
+While most palms in Virginia Beach are intentionally planted, there are also some that grow naturally in the area.
+Palms at private residences have a significantly better chance of thriving when provided with winter protection and planted in a microclimate—a location with slightly different temperatures than the surrounding area.

 10 Palm Trees That Grow in Virginia